-If you’ve never experienced it, here’s a quick way to get a sense of jamais vu.
-Pick a word — shampoo — and repeat it 15 to 20 times.
+If you think you’ve never experienced jamais vu, think again.
+Pick a word — “shampoo” — and repeat it 15 to 20 times.
 Does it sound odd?
 Does it sound fake?
 Has it lost all meaning?
 Logically, you know what shampoo is, but it becomes an unfamiliar term as you repeatedly voice it aloud.

-Making this relation, it’s easy to understand it as a glitch in the system.
-When jamais vu takes place, you may try to reason with yourself that the situation is familiar, but there’s a hiccup.
-The part of your brain that’s supposed to be processing and logging the information, connecting it to past experiences, isn’t responding in kind.
-If you experience this sensation on a few rare occasions, don't worry — it's completely normal.
+It might be easier to understand it as a glitch in the system.
+When you experience jamais vu, you may try to reason with yourself that the situation should be familiar, but there’s a hiccup.
+The part of your brain that’s supposed to be processing and logging the information, connecting it to past experiences, isn’t responding in kind, leaving you wondering how to react.